 Melbourne VIC 3000

-- advising the Attorney-General on issues relating to the Charter Act
+- advises the Attorney-General on issues relating to the Charter

-- supporting all government departments to assess the human rights impacts of policy proposals, and advising on legislative compatibility with the Charter Act to promote consistency across government
+- supports all government departments to assess the human rights impacts of policy proposals

-- coordinating review of the compatibility of legislation, policies and procedures with the Charter Act
+- coordinates review of legislation, policies and procedures to make sure they are compatible with the Charter

-- raising awareness of the Charter Act and promoting commitment to human rights across the public sector
+- raises awareness of the Charter and promotes commitment to human rights across the public sector

 The Human Rights Unit is unable to provide legal advice to the public.